purvathnere/purvathnere/README.md

-- 🔭 I’m currently working on [Project Name] with [Technology/Tool]
+- 🔭 I’m currently working on
+-
 - 🌱 I’m currently learning JAVA SWING GUI .

 - 📫 How to reach me: purvathnere@gmail.com

-- ⚡ Reminder : The only way to do great work is to love what you do.
+- ⚡ Reminder : The only way to do great work is to love what you do .

 #### Languages and Tools: